Sagarsoni1997/Email-Authentication-using-Firebase-in-React-Native/README.md

 Fiest we need to create project in Firebase Console after that we have to Add it on our Project

-You can follow this linl for better explaination :- https://blog.logrocket.com/how-to-set-up-email-authentication-with-react-native-react-navigation-and-firebase/
+You can follow this link for better explaination :- https://blog.logrocket.com/how-to-set-up-email-authentication-with-react-native-react-navigation-and-firebase/